padrinobook/padrinobook/01-introduction.md

     Segmentation fault

-If you want to be on the safe side, then use Ruby build.
+If you want to be on the safe side, then use ruby-build.

 ## Hello world